mikeperry-tor/vanguards/README_SECURITY.md

 The story deepens, however.
-When you do this, **your onion service uptime will be strongly correlated to your relay uptime, and both are now very easily observable by adversaries that aren't local, global, or even in-network**.
+When you do this, **your onion service uptime will be strongly correlated to your relay uptime, and both are now very easily observable by client adversaries**.

 OnionBalance is one way to address this (ie: running several Tor relays on different machines, each with their own OnionBalance Backend